 The word “conservative’ has lost all meaning, which is what you see in this post on NRO the other day.
-Jim Geraghty is no Genius T. Coates so you have to look past the logical fallacies at the beginning, but you’ll note that what Geraghty thinks of as “conservative” is just a shopping list of Republican proposals with a healthy dollop of social engineering.
+Jim Geraghty is no Genius T. Coates, so you have to look past the logical fallacies at the beginning, but you’ll note that what Geraghty thinks of as “conservative” is just a shopping list of Republican proposals with a healthy dollop of social engineering.

 The panic among the chattering classes is obvious and the Geraghty piece has the feel of someone bargaining for his life.
 The only thing missing is the “I’ll give you anything you want” line that Hollywood imagines everyone says when facing death.
 A year ago, they were sure that one of the guys from central casting would be the nominee and now they see it all falling to pieces.
 The dirt people have breached the walls.

 Whenever I read these columns, I keep thinking of the bit from Braveheart at the first battle.
 This was before Mel shows up to give his big speech.
-The troops are about to split after seeing the English forming up and one of the nobles pleads with them, “Do not flee.
+The troops are about to split after seeing the English forming up and one of the nobles pleads with them, “Men, do not flee.
 Wait until we’ve negotiated.”
 That’s GOP Inc. these days.
-They want one last chance to
+They want one last chance to negotiate.

-The problem for Conservative Inc is they conceded a critical principle a long time ago that puts them forever at odds with traditional American conservatism.
+The problem for Conservative Inc. is they conceded a critical principle a long time ago that puts them forever at odds with traditional American conservatism.
 That is, they surrendered on the fundamental right of association, which is the bedrock of American conservatism.
 Once the state can dictate to you with whom you can associate or disassociate, you are no longer a citizen.
 Every conceivable right depends on the ability to band together or walk away, as necessary.

 The remedy was to grasp about for ways to gain the ends that naturally flow from freedom of association, without upsetting the Left over the issue of race.
 The trouble is that it was always a matter of time before the Left could close the loop and make everything about race.
 They even made the weather a racial issue so anything of consequence was going to be easy pickings for the Cult.